Crypto Inverse-Power Options and Fractional Stochastic Volatility: Crypto inverse-power options

 which has the advantage of avoiding strictly complex arguments in the model characteristic function.
-As a result, this formula proves to be much faster and stabler than (\ref{3.1.5}) and (\ref{3.1.6}), especially when the characteristic function involves non-elementary functions; compared with (\ref{3.1.7}), it is also stabler for general parameter values while only requiring $\E[S_{T}]<\infty$.
+As a result, this formula proves to be much faster and stabler than (\ref{3.1.5}) with (\ref{3.1.6}), especially when the characteristic function involves non-elementary functions; compared with (\ref{3.1.7}), it is also stabler for general parameter values while only requiring $\E[S_{T}]<\infty$.

-For the Quanto inverse-power options (again with USD-denomination), we present general characteristic function-based pricing formulas in the next proposition, which accommodate a broad range of underlying models.
+For the Quanto inverse-power options (again, with USD-denomination), we give general characteristic function-based pricing formulas in the next proposition, accommodating a broad range of underlying models.
 Similar to their direct option counterparts (see, e.g., [Xia, 2017, \text{Sect.} 5] \cite{X1}), these formulas are very amenable to efficient implementations and elude the need for Monte Carlo simulations.

 \begin{proposition} The value of the Quanto inverse-power call option with terminal payoff (\ref{3.1.4}) at time $t_{0}\in[0,T)$ is given by

 and the time-$t_{0}$ value of a similar inverse-power put option is